Page Manager

 Create New folder

-Anguilla Villas Select To move a page into a folder, first click on the page icon.
+To move a page into a folder, first click on that page's icon or name/title.

 And then...

 Drag the selected page into the folder of your choice.
-In the illustration (left), "anguilla-villas.html" is about to be dropped into the "anguilla_villas" folder.
+In the screenshot above, "no-such-url.html" is about to be dropped into the "Admin" folder.

 How many folders should you have?
 As many as you need to work comfortably, allowing room for site growth, but no more!
 Keeping the number of folders down will cut down on the length of the folder list (reducing the amount of scrolling).